The Majority Vote Paradigm Shift: When Popular Meets Optimal: INTRODUCTION

-Precisely, this is the question we answer deriving the parameter configurations where MV is sample-wise optimal, \textit{i.e.,} when its label aggregate matches oMAP for all instances.
-We present a mechanism to verify if these conditions hold true for any given real-data even while the true parameters, \textit{i.e.,} annotators' confusion matrix (containing the probability of mislabeling a pair of classes) and class distribution are unknown.
-Specifically, our contributions address the following research questions: \begin{itemize} \item \textbf{RQ1}: \textit{Can MV achieve the theoretically optimal label estimation error?
-If yes, under what conditions?}\\ We identify a range of reliability and class imbalance parameters where label recovery using MV is optimal for each instance with its estimate matching that of oMAP.
-We derive these conditions for informative, non-adversarial annotators who share the same class confusion matrix when annotating binary tasks.
+Precisely, this is the question we answer by deriving the parameter configurations where MV is sample-wise optimal, \textit{i.e.,} when its label aggregate matches oMAP for all instances.
+We present a mechanism to verify if these conditions hold true for any given real-data even while the true parameters, \textit{i.e.,} annotators' confusion matrix and class distribution are unknown.
+Specifically, our contributions address the following research questions: \begin{itemize} \item \textbf{RQ1}: \textit{Can MV achieve the theoretically optimal label estimation error and under what conditions?}\\ We identify a range of reliability and class imbalance parameters where label recovery using MV is optimal for each instance with its estimate matching that of oMAP.
+We derive these conditions for informative, non-adversarial workers who share the same class confusion matrix when annotating binary tasks.
 We also extend our results to scenarios with uniformly perturbed noise transition matrices and to specific cases involving two distinct categories of annotators.
-See Figure~\ref{fig:diagram_summary} for a summary. \item \textbf{RQ2}: \textit{Are MV's optimality conditions verifiable on real-data and how tight are they?}\\ The listed optimality conditions require an oracle to reveal the true parameters to verify if they hold.
+See \cref{fig:diagram_summary} for summary. \item \textbf{RQ2}: \textit{Are MV's optimality conditions verifiable on real-data and how tight are they?}\\ The listed optimality conditions require an oracle to reveal the true parameters to verify if it holds.
 However, approximating true parameters with estimates works quite well in most cases though it comes with no certificate of correctness due to estimation errors.
-To address this, we derive stricter conditions on the estimated parameters that can be verified offering a high-probability guarantee.
-Our empirical results on synthetic and real data support the theoretical findings.
-We also examine the trade-off between false discoveries and sensitivity in our two proposed verification approaches.
-In other words, we investigate how changing the false-positive rate (incorrectly labeling negatives as positives) affects the true-positive rate (correctly identifying positives). \end{itemize}
+To address this, we derive stricter conditions on the estimated parameters that can be verified offering a high-probability guarantee of the true values lying within this regime.
+Our empirical results on synthetic and real data justify utility of checking the condition with estimated quantities to verify MV optimality. \endfirstcolumn \blfootnote{ Code for reproducing the results can be found at \url{https://github.com/amazon-science/majority_vote_paradigm_shift}.} We also explore false-discovery and sensitivity trade-off in the two verification approaches we propose.
+Practitioners must choose from them depending on the requirements of their specific use-case. \end{itemize}

-\section{Related work}
+\section{RELATED WORK}